Top things to do

 - Explore Macuti Town & Night Market

-- Whale-watching July to September
+- Whale Watching July to September

-- Dance until dawn
+- Barefoot dance until dawn

 Ilha de Mozambique, or just ‘Ilha’ as the locals say, is the heartbeat of the North with its colourful, vibrant culture and friendly people.
 As the former capital of Mozambique it has an extra special place in the hearts and minds of all Mozambicanos (Indeed the country took its name from the island rather than the other way round!) and the entire island is UNESCO World Heritage listed.
-And at only 3 kilometres long and 500 metres wide, it’s the perfect size for getting around by bicycle and kayak.
+At only 3 kilometres long and 500 metres wide, it’s the perfect size for getting around by bicycle and kayak.

 Ilha was once a significant link in the centuries-old African trade route to India and Europe and the island remains entrenched in history.
 This fascinating past is enhanced and contrasted by its fabulous contemporary culture – a heady blend of Makhuwa traditions, coastal Swahili style, a dash of Indian spice and rounded off with Afro-European chic.

 The sea continues to be central to Ilha life.
 Everyday, all manner of sea craft are plying the sparkling, aquamarine waters.
 From the tiny one person ‘kangaya’, to the bigger ‘ekalawa’, the ‘tindiri’ and the ‘mwathia’ to the graceful, old Swahili sailing dhows.
 Amongst all this dolphins frolic, whales pass by and lobster, octopus, lionfish and more tumble over colourful coral.